pyinfra-dev/pyinfra/docs/api/connectors.md

 # Writing Connectors

 [Connectors](../connectors) enable pyinfra to directly integrate with other tools and systems.
-Connectos are written as Python classes.
+Connectors are written as Python classes.

 ## Inventory Connector